Number Conservation via Particle Flow in One-dimensional Cellular Automata: The flow conditions

 With this equation, applied to all neighbourhoods $w \in \Sigma^{\ell + 1}$, we can partially reconstruct $\phi$ from $f$.
 If the state set $\Sigma$ is minimal, the transition function can even be reconstructed uniquely from the values of $\# \phi(w)$.
 Otherwise, there are several different transition functions for the same flow function.
 (How they are related would be the subject of another paper.)

-Since $\phi$ can be derived from $f$, it will now be enough to consider $f$ alone.
+Since $\phi$ can be derived from $f$, it will be enough to consider $f$ alone.
 We therefore need to find all functions $f \colon \Sigma^\ell \to \Z$ for which there is a valid transition rule $\phi$.
-These are exactly those functions $f$ for which the right side of~\eqref{eq:particles-next-step} is neither too small nor too large, or, more precisely,
+These are exactly those functions $f$ for which the right side of~\eqref{eq:particles-next-step} is neither too small nor too large.
+We have therefore